lucasktlee/posts/drafts/pe-co-investments.md

 At Partners Group, I worked on more than fifteen co-investments in Europe and Asia from 2008 to 2014, spanning the  private equity, real estate, and infrastructure asset classes.
 Indeed, in the last two years that I was at Partners Group, the firm had begun to build up its capacity to offer co-investment opportunities to limited partners and investment mandate clients.
 From time to time, the firm would offer co-investment opportunities in some of the direct investments it was making.
 As such, I have been on both sides of the table: working on the investment team of a co-investor investing in investment opportunities sourced by other fund sponsors and working on the investment team of a fund sponsor offering co-investment opportunities to its investors.

 I should state here that the skillset and processes required to make successful co-investments is subtly different from the skillset required to make successful direct investments or fund investments.
-While I do not expect that a blog post, or even a series of blog posts, can fully impart those skills, the lessons I have learned from six years of co-investing may prove edifying for those who are beginning to explore this investment strategy.
+While I do not expect that a blog post, or even a series of blog posts, can fully impart those skills, the lessons I have learned from six years of co-investing (and from having been involved in both legal and commercial aspects of co-investments) may prove edifying for those who are beginning to explore this investment strategy.

 (Note that while I may make references to some deals that I have done in this post, for confidentiality reasons I will not provide any specific details that could identify the parties involved or the deal.)